-We test our hypotheses by examining the patterns of system use in a newly introduced mobile application in the context of a sailing sports event, namely, the 2012 Kiel Week sailing event.
+We test our hypotheses by examining the patterns of system use in a newly introduced mobile application in the context of a sailing sports event, namely the 2012 Kiel Week sailing event.
 Kiel Week involves about 5,000 sailors from 50 different nations and attracts approximately three million visitors every year, and is generally considered to be the world’s largest sailing event.
 The mobile application introduced, named “Race Committee Cockpit” (RCC app), was developed for the purpose of facilitating the work of the event’s race officers, who were responsible for monitoring the race conditions, as well as ensuring that race participants comply with the set of rules imposed by the International Sailing Federation (ISAF).

-The RCC app was used by officers of the race committee assigned with the task of monitoring the race and entering the relevant information in the mobile application.
-This information was then transmitted via cellular network to an information system on the shore, and broadcasted in the Internet.
-This research setting was particularly fruitful for the purpose of studying error at its very source.
-Given that the RCC app was at the time of the study in an early-stage deployment, all the required actions that the officers in the race committee boat had to perform were also documented on paper by other officers.
-This double mode of documentation allowed us to capture the errors committed by the users of the RCC app, given that it provided us with an objective perspective on the different tasks that users had to perform, while simultaneously allowing us to monitor the tasks that users actually performed.

 The remainder of the paper is organized as follows.
 The next section provides a synopsis of work on human error, followed by the presentation of our hypotheses and research model.
 Section four outlines the research methodology, whereas section five provides the empirical analysis and the results of the study.
 The final section discusses the broader implications of our enquiry into the antecedents of human error, along with some limitations of the study.

 2 Related Research on Human Error